After „SAP BW 7.4 Maintain characteristics“ is one of the most read posts. I visualize this post in a short video.

 Note: You need a S-User to access this note.

-A limiting factor in SAP BusinessObjects Analysis is the restriction to 500,000 cells per DataSource.
+A limiting factor in SAP BusinessObjects Analysis for Office is the restriction to 500,000 cells per DataSource.
 The limitation is calculated from rows * columns.
 This limitation can be increased by the following parameter value in the registry:

 HKEY_CURRENT_USER\Software\SAP\AdvancedAnalysis\Settings\DataSource\ResultSetSizeLimit = -1